-Total DDT and Metabolites 0.001 ug/L

-Total PCB's 0.014 ug/L

 The discharge of substances which bioaccumulate, in addition to the above compounds, in excess of levels specified in current research is not allowed.

 SECTION V. USES AND STANDARDS FOR DESIGNATED WATER BODIES

 The uses and standards are as follows for the segment of the Rio Grande that passes through the PUEBLO OF SANDIA Reservation, from a northernmost point located in Township 13 North, Range 4 East, Section 31, Southeast Quarter of the Northwest Quarter of the Southeast Quarter, to a southernmost point located in Township 11 North, Range 3 East, Section 3, Northeast Quarter of the Northwest Quarter of the Southwest Quarter, and the following waterways: Albuquerque Main Canal, Bernalillo Acequia, Corrales Main Canal, Sandia Acequia and Wasteway, Alameda Lateral, Bosque Lateral No. 2, and Sandia Lateral No. 2 (Station 426+00 at Albuquerque Main Canal).